BobRandomNumber/ComfyUI-HunyuanVideo_Foley/README.md

 This custom node set provides a modular and offline-capable workflow for AI sound effect generation.

 > **Note:** The sampler node has been updated!
 It now accepts `IMAGE` frames and `fps` directly from video loader nodes for a more integrated and efficient workflow.
+Also exposed Negative Prompt.

 ![image](https://github.com/BobRandomNumber/ComfyUI-HunyuanVideo_Foley/blob/main/example_workflows/Hunyuan-Foley.png)